 Mike Vecchione was a teammate of Shayne Gostisbehere when they both won the Frozen Four, in Philly, back in 2014.
 It was the school’s first championship and Vecchione was a freshman.
 Getting invited to Flyers camp can help him get signed as a free-agent over next summer.

 “It was a real learning experience on how to be a pro.
 It was a lot of fun overall, I took a lot out of it,” said Vecchione.
 “The little things are going to make me better.”

 “I think anywhere.
 Hexy is a 200-foot guy.
-Same back at home, Union, Ricky Bennett, they believe your offense comes from your defense.
-For me to be a center I have to responsible in the d-zone,” Vecchione stated.
+Same back at home, Union, Rick Bennett, they believe your offense comes from your defense.
+For me to be a center I have to be responsible in the d-zone,” Vecchione stated.

 In 2014-15 he had 19 goals.
 That dipped to 9 last season.
 This year he’s looking for some improvement.
 He still won the team’s MVP award (29 points in 34 games) showing that the team’s scoring was down as a whole.

 “A lot of goals I score and a lot of the points I get are a direct result of strong defense.
 I just try and apply that to my games at all times and it’s been working out pretty well for me.”